The arrangement of your flatware on a table is an essential element in table dressing, bringing a touch of elegance to every meal.

-The 2 main traditions: French and English
+Two main traditions: French vs English

 FRENCH LAYOUT